 Mentioned Left to Right: Friends of Youth's President and CEO, Paul Lwali accepts a \$1 million check from Congresswoman DelBene (WA-01) for the new Willows Youth Services Center alongside Kirkland Mayor Penny Sweet, and Friends of Youth Board Chair, Alex Lee.

-WA State Representative for the 5th Legislative District, Lisa Callan, and Friends of Youth CEO, Paul Lwali event highlights giving thanks giving tree
+WA State Representative for the 5th Legislative District, Lisa Callan, and Friends of Youth, President and CEO, Paul Lwali.